amonks/chris/README.md

 * running a command in a terminal in general as an act
 * "woah I can make my own html tags!"
   * {{syntax}} for switching languages (getting attrs)
+* stuff needs to be in the right place (./components, ./website)

 **Here is a running list of next steps**: